-The priorities of each ward were reviewed during February 2018.
-The ward committees were allowed to provide inputs on the ward-based needs for reprioritization.
+The priorities of each ward were reviewed during September and October 2018.
+The ward committees could provide inputs on the ward-based needs for reprioritization.
 The priorities were then referred to the administration for budget allocations in terms municipal mandates.